-In fact, according to Forbes, PLM and PDM can drive game-changing growth in product development.
-For instance, better management of your bill of materials and cut production costs by as much as 80 to 90 percent.
+According to Forbes, PLM and PDM can drive game-changing growth in product development.
+Better management of your bill of materials and cut production costs by as much as 80 to 90 percent.

 If you haven’t joined the 3D/PDM/PLM evolution yet, then here are some tips to get you started:

 - Implementation of an enterprise-wide PLM system – this requires the integration of many types of corporate data, from pricing structures to supply chain information; but possibly the most critical integration is that of legacy CAD data.

 - Understand the requirements of the new PLM system – Any PLM system is going to want to “see” the data in a particular way.
 Not adhering to the structure may result in data that cannot be accessed by one or more of the PLM tools.